 Conditional Exchange Access

-Conditional Exchange Access (CEA) or Exchange Conditional Access policy lets you monitor the devices accessing your Exchange server, allowing access only to authorized devices.
+Conditional Exchange Access (CEA) or Exchange Conditional Access policy lets you monitor the devices accessing your Exchange server.
 This is ideal for a BYOD environment as it ensures that corporate data is accessed only from an MDM authorized device.
-It makes MDM the single point of control for monitoring devices, as any access restriction set up using this feature overrides the access specifications provided in the Exchange server.
+It makes MDM MSP the single point of control for monitoring devices, as any access restriction set up using this feature overrides the access specifications provided in the Exchange server.
 Mobile Device Manager Plus also supports Exchange Server 2019.

 Points to be Noted

-- CEA is supported only on MDM on-premises.
+- CEA is supported only on MDM MSP on-premises.

-- After applying the Conditional Exchange Access policy if the unmanaged devices are re-appearing every time you delete them from the console, change the password for these devices or change the Default Access Level to Block.
+- After applying CEA policy if the unmanaged devices are re-appearing every time you delete them from the console, change the password for these devices or change the Default Access Level to Block.